Winthrop in Washington State

 It includes the 380-foot long Spring Creek Pedestrian Bridge—an idyllic spot for cyclists and walkers to soak in the beauty of the sunlit river, enhanced by the impressive Cascade Mountains.
 Keep an eye out for osprey, commonly sighted here.

-Downtown’s got plenty of shops to keep the pep in your stroll—from Trail’s End Bookstore to a bougie dog store, thrift-shopping, and all kinds of Methow Valley–inspired apparel and crafts.
+Downtown’s got plenty of shops to keep the pep in your stroll—from Trail’s End Bookstore to a delightful dog store, thrift-shopping, and all kinds of Methow Valley–inspired apparel and crafts.

 As the largest apple-producer in the United States, this region of Washington State makes the most of its fruitful bliss.
 Stop by the Methow Valley Ciderhouse for a family-friendly experience of homespun dining delights and a variety of ciders sourced from their nearby apple orchard.
-Three Fingered Jack’s Saloon is the oldest on the West Coast, and Rocking Horse Bakery is a morning staple with locals … the coffee is smooth and artisan, and the warmed cinnamon buns will knock your boots off.
+Three Fingered Jack’s Saloon is the oldest in the state, and Rocking Horse Bakery is a morning staple with locals … the coffee is smooth and artisan, and the warmed cinnamon buns will knock your boots off.

 If you like your craft brews with brilliant river views, beeline to Old Schoolhouse Brewery.
 For dinner, belly up to the counter at Meza and place your order for tapas dishes including meatballs, roasted cauliflower, and a sumptuous moruno chicken.